-Brian Vaasjo - Member of Audit Committee, Member of Indigenous Peoples, Safety & Operations Committee
+Brian Vaasjo - Member of Governance & Regulatory Committee, Member of Indigenous Peoples, Safety & Operations Committee

 Brian Vaasjo is a corporate director.
-He was previously President and CEO of Capital Power, a power generation company, a position he has held since Capital Power's Initial Public Offering in 2009 until May of 2023.
-Under his leadership, Capital Power has become Alberta's leading developer of new power generation and has successfully acquired and developed power generation projects in B.C., Ontario, and the United States.
+He was previously President and CEO of Capital Power, a power generation company, a position he had held from Capital Power's Initial Public Offering in 2009 until May of 2023.
+Under his leadership, Capital Power became Alberta's leading developer of new power generation and successfully acquired and developed power generation projects in B.C., Ontario, and the United States.
 Prior to that, Mr. Vaasjo held various positions at EPCOR Utilities including President of EPCOR's Energy Division and Executive Vice President and Chief Financial Officer commencing in 1998.

-For 19 years before that he held various positions with the predecessor companies to Enbridge.
-Mr. Vaasjo has served on the Capital Power board since 2009 and the Capital Power Income LP board from 2005 to 2011 which he chaired from 2009 to 2011.
-Other directorships have included the Alberta Health Services Board, Shock Trauma Air Rescue Board (STARS) where he served as chairman and the United Way of the Alberta Region which he also served as chairman.
-He currently serves as a Member of the Advisory Council to the Dean of Medicine and Dentistry - University of Alberta.
+For 19 years before that, he held various positions with the predecessor companies to Enbridge.
+Mr. Vaasjo served on the Capital Power Board from 2009 to 2023 and the Capital Power Income LP Board from 2005 to 2011, which he chaired from 2009 to 2011.
+Other directorships have included the Alberta Health Services Board, Shock Trauma Air Rescue Board (STARS) where he served as chairman, and the United Way of the Alberta Region, which he also served as chairman.
+He currently serves as a Member of the Advisory Council to the Dean of Medicine and Dentistry at the University of Alberta.